 Testing your Game

-Press the Test Game button, or type Ctrl + Enter (or Command + Enter on Mac) to test your game in Flash.
+Pick the Platform and press the Test Game button, or type Ctrl + Enter (or Command + Enter on Mac) to test your game.

 Print to the Console